project-spacelord/acsac22-ae/doc-src/testing.md

     * Concurrently, the token program calculates the expected hash of the user image.
       When the hashing is done, the token program waits in a loop and prints "Waiting for the authenticator..." message until the hub is ready.
+        * For QEMU testing, you might see repeated messages of "Error: io error: Connection reset by peer (os error 104)" until the user image is fully loaded.
+          This is expected behavior, and it happens because how QEMU forwards connection to the guest OS.
     * When the both parts finish their work, the board boots into the user OS image and runs the agent application that performs authenticated key exchange with the user token.